CUES Distinguished Fellowships aim to acknowledge and advance faculty scholarship and innovation in university education.

 Guadalupe Lozano, Ph.D.

-Director, Center for University Education Scholarship (CUES)
+Director and Endowed Chair, Center for University Education Scholarship (CUES)

 Director, External Relations and Evaluation, School of Mathematical Sciences